xScarlife/retail-ui-pack-v2/README.md

 5) My Deadly Boss Mods profile should now be successfully installed.

 ## **Weakaura's - Dragonflight**
-If you are interested in the Weakaura's that I'm using for this expansion, you can find them by clicking this link: **[Weakaura's Import Strings](https://github.com/xScarlife/weakauras)**
+If you are interested in the Weakaura's that I'm using for this expansion, you can find them by clicking this link: **[Weakaura's Import Strings](https://github.com/xScarlife/weakauras)**.
+Please note, the Weakaura's are not mine and I will not be able to give support for any modifications you want to make.

+## **Complete Addon List - Dragonflight**

 Thanks for reading, have fun!